Mangomindai/shiva-sdk/README.md

 **Shiva fixes this.** One API call before each action.
 Every decision sealed into a cryptographic chain you can verify yourself.

-→ **[shivaprotocol.com](https://shivaprotocol.com)** — get your free API key, no credit card required.
+→ **[shivaprotocol.com](https://shivaprotocol.com)** — get your free API key, no credit card required. https://shiva-353779617017.europe-west2.run.app/ the upper one going to 24 hours before it starts working . nameserver trasfered

 ---